AqwamCreates/DataPredict/docs/APIDesign.md

 ## Regularization Objects

-* All regularization objects have calculateLossFunctionDerivativeRegularizaion() and calculateLossFunctionRegularization() functions.
+* All our regularization objects have calculateLossFunctionDerivativeRegularizaion() and calculateLossFunctionRegularization() functions.

 * Both takes in modelParameters (matrix) and numberOfData (integer) in order.